For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Build Long-Term Capacity: support, connect, and stand-up local intermediaries and ecosystems

-• Innovate Process: new types of funds and methods that unlock private capital and connect businesses across high-growth industry clusters
+• Innovate Process: identify new types of funds and methods that unlock private capital and connect businesses across high-growth industry clusters

 • Innovate Products: build new financial products that can better reach a full continuum of firms and drive more inclusive outcomes